-A three-foot vinyl giraffe titled Levi will greet visitors at the entrance to the garden where they will be met with a sense of childhood wonderment.
-Grounding the exhibit in the center of the main gallery is a work titled Tulips for Clemens, which presents a bouquet of three 20-foot long tulips inspired by a man named Clemens; he is a former art student of Iwai’s who suffered from cognitive disabilities and improved his life through the act of drawing tulips.
+A three-foot vinyl giraffe titled Levi greeted visitors at the entrance to the garden where they were met with a sense of childhood wonderment.
+Grounding the exhibit in the center of the main gallery was a work titled Tulips for Clemens, which presents a bouquet of three 20-foot long tulips inspired by a man named Clemens; he is a former art student of Iwai’s who suffered from cognitive disabilities and improved his life through the act of drawing tulips.

 “In working with Clemens over a 3-year period, I saw him take creative risks and come out of his shell.
 When he suddenly passed, our class took time to process the loss of our friend.
 That day, in early spring with snow on the ground, I brought a bouquet of tulips to class and we all drew tulips and remembered him.
 It seemed that his spring came in the winter of his life,” says Iwai.

-Hutch is comprised of 16 vibrant, handcrafted vinyl rabbit sculptures.
-It is a mix of minimalism and whimsy and reminiscent of the beloved plush toys of childhood, where rabbits are clustered, cuddling and playful, and emotive of the safety of home, the love of family and a sense of belonging.
+The piece Hutch was comprised of 16 vibrant, handcrafted vinyl rabbit sculptures; a mix of minimalism and whimsy and reminiscent of the beloved plush toys of childhood, where rabbits are clustered, cuddling and playful, and emotive of the safety of home, the love of family and a sense of belonging.

-Additional drawing and sculptural works round out the exhibition; Interfacings, a series of drawings, documents the experience of Iwai drawing her subjects on a sheet of transparent mylar, and then on then reverse side, her subjects drew her back.
-Through this exchange, Iwai bridges the gap between the disconnectedness of physical and emotional barriers, and the human desire to truly connect and interact on a deeply personal level.
+Additional drawing and sculptural works supported the exhibition; Interfacings, a series of drawings, documents the experience of Iwai drawing her subjects on a sheet of transparent mylar, and then on then reverse side, her subjects drew her back.
+Through this exchange, Iwai bridged the gap between the disconnectedness of physical and emotional barriers, and the human desire to truly connect and interact on a deeply personal level.

-A light box installation, Spring’s Thaw/Winter’s Growth features transparent and illuminated recreations of the dictionary Iwai uses to collect and press maple seeds, feathers, leaves, petals and other natural debris.
+A light box installation, Spring’s Thaw/Winter’s Growth, featured transparent and illuminated recreations of the dictionary Iwai uses to collect and press maple seeds, feathers, leaves, petals and other natural debris.
 Pressed between layers of glass and illuminated, these natural objects reveal the fragile memories and intimacy they hold within the bound pages.